titov-vv/jal/docs/README.md

 ### [FAQ](https://github.com/titov-vv/jal/blob/master/docs/FAQ.md)

 ### Main features
-- Multiple accounts with different currencies (base currency is russian rouble but might be changed in future versions)
+- Multiple accounts with different currencies (with totals in base currency by user choice)
 - 5 types of transactions:
     1. Generic income/spending operations that may be split into several categories
     2. Asset and money transfers between accounts (with currency conversion if required)